harmansingh25/My-Teams/README.md

 - Screen sharing
 - Applying Filters
 - Chat functionality (With date and time of the message sent)
-- Viewihng the participants present in the meeting
+- Viewing the participants present in the meeting
+- Watching video in full screen, pausing someone's video
 - Integrating the 'Adopt phase' : storing messages and retrieving those at the start of a meeting with the same room.
 Team members can chat before the meeting, during the meeting and after the meeting.